Landlords say San Francisco anti-eviction law unconstitutional

 “The Levins just don’t want to be landlords anymore,” J. David Breemer, lead attorney on the case, said.
 “Their particular situation is patently unconstitutional.”

-Under the recently passed ordinance, which significantly increased the amount of money landlords must pay to tenants if they want to get out of the rental market, the Levins would have to pay $117,000 to take possession of their entire duplex, where they already live in one unit, Breemer said.
+Under the recently passed ordinance, which significantly increased the amount of money landlords must pay to tenants if they want to get out of the rental market, the Levins would have to pay $117,000 to move into their duplex, Breemer said.

 Under California’s Ellis Act, landlords in the state wanting to get out of the rental business can displace renters, but the law leaves it to local municipalities to set further guidelines around notification and relocation payments.